Zellic/solidity-parser/README.md

 <br>
 OR
 <br>
-`python3 setup.py install` to install the package and use it as a library (run setup.sh before doing this)
+`pip install .` to install the package and use it as a library (run setup.sh before doing this)

 # Notes